f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 A brief overview of the key sections:

 The **Application Health** tile displays an overall health score based on regional edge health checks to the configured origin pools, providing an immediate indication of system stability.
-Adjacent to it, **Active Alerts** highlights any current operational or high-level security issues that may require attention.
+Adjacent to it, **Active Alerts** highlights any current operational or high level security issues that may require attention.

 The **End-to-End Latency** section breaks down request timing across the client, load balancer, and origin server, helping you identify where delays may be occurring within the request flow.
 This is very powerful because it helps identify where there is a potential bottleneck.